junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *They're waiting for us.* Dean thinks, remembering the faces of everyone in his life.
 Not just the ones in the bunker, but more.

-*Cas is waiting for me.* He holds on the thought.
+*Cas is waiting for me.* He holds on to the thought.

 *Come back to me, please.* Cas said.
 And he's not going to let him down.